-Play Therapy for Children in Tampa & St. Petersburg
+Play Therapy in Tampa, St. Petersburg & Sarasota

-Helping Children Heal, Grow, and Connect Through Play
+Helping kids Heal, Grow, and thrive through therapeutic Play therapy

 At IBW, we specialize in evidence-based play therapy for children aged 3 to 12.
-Our licensed therapists in Tampa and St. Petersburg provide a compassionate and developmentally appropriate space where children can express emotions, build resilience, and overcome challenges—all through the natural language of play.
+Our licensed therapists in Tampa, St. Petersburg, and Sarasota provide a compassionate and developmentally appropriate space where children can express emotions, build resilience, and overcome challenges—all through the natural language of play.

 Simply put, play therapy is an approach to Child Therapy, and is a structured mental health intervention that uses play to help children explore feelings and resolve emotional or behavioral challenges.
 Unlike adults who can express their feelings through words, kids use play to communicate their experiences and needs.